opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

 Output formatting
 =================

-In the above examples you could see the default formatting option.
+In the previous examples you saw the default formatting option.
 OpenCV, however, allows you to format your matrix output:

 .. container:: enumeratevisibleitemswithsquare